Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Marija Šimen (1912); Recorded: 1961

-The historical basis for this song can probably be traced to the 30 Years’ War (17th century}, since from some of the oldest we may conclude from the young man’s outfit (the plumed hat worn at that time by officers) that the song originated in the 17th century or later.
-In our version from Prekmurje these historical traces have been lost, and for this reason in the middle of the song the act of chopping off the unfaithful sweetheart’s hand is simply dramatically underlined.
+The historical basis for this song can probably be traced to the 30 Years’ War (17th century).
+We may conclude from the young man’s outfit (the plumed hat worn at that time by officers) that the song originated in the 17th century or later.
+In our version, from Prekmurje, these historical traces have been lost, and for this reason in the middle of the song the act of chopping off the unfaithful sweetheart’s hand is a dramatic detail.

-In this example it is obvious that the singer is accustomed to sing the accompanying part, which is a proof that the song was certainly sung by a group.
+In this example, it is obvious that the singer is accustomed to singing the accompanying part, which is a proof that the song was certainly sung by a group.

 SLP IV, s.No.
 229/13